kshaffer/kshaffer.github.io/curriculum-vitae/index.markdown

 # Presentations #

+“This is Not a Journal: Publishing as Pedagogy”

+> 4th Biennial Meeting of the BABEL Working Group – Off the Books: Making, Breaking, Binding, Burning, Leaving, Gathering, October 2015
+> co-led with Sean Michael Morris, Jesse Stommel, and Robin Wharton

 "The Book As Interface: Critical Textbooks, Open Publishing, and Hybrid Pedagogy"

 > Emerging Technologies for Online Learning, April 2015